Marriage and Family

 Toledo, OH 43604-5360

-Click here for a brochure explaining Natural Family Planning and where to find NFP classes.
+Click here for a list of Natural Family Planning instructors in our diocese.

 What is Natural Family Planning?

 Natural Family Planning (NFP) is an umbrella term for certain methods used to achieve and avoid pregnancies.
 These methods are based on observation of the naturally occurring signs and symptoms of the fertile and infertile phases of a woman’s menstrual cycle.
 No drugs, devices, or surgical procedures are used to avoid pregnancy.
 NFP reflects the dignity of the human person within the context of marriage and family life, promotes openness to life, and recognizes the value of the child.
 By respecting the love-giving and life-giving natures of marriage, NFP can enrich the bond between husband and wife.

 What are the benefits of using NFP?